ibm-cloud-docs/containers/cs_plan_ha.md

 1. [Create clusters](/docs/containers?topic=containers-clusters#clusters) in multiple zones or regions.
 2. If you have multiple VLANs for a cluster, multiple subnets on the same VLAN, or a multizone cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure (SoftLayer) account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure (SoftLayer) account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
-3. In each cluster, expose your app by using an [application load balancer (ALB)](/docs/containers?topic=containers-ingress#ingress_expose_public) or [load balancer service](/docs/containers?topic=containers-loadbalancer).
+3. In each cluster, expose your app by using an [application load balancer (ALB)](/docs/containers?topic=containers-ingress#ingress_expose_public) or [network load balancer (NLB)](/docs/containers?topic=containers-loadbalancer) service.
-4. For each cluster, list the public IP addresses for your ALBs or load balancer services.
+4. For each cluster, list the public IP addresses for your ALBs or NLB services.
    - To list the IP address of all public enabled ALBs in your cluster:
      ```
      ibmcloud ks albs --cluster <cluster_name_or_id>
      ```
      {: pre}

-   - To list the IP address for your load balancer service:
+   - To list the IP address for your NLB service:
      ```
      kubectl describe service <myservice>
      ```
      {: pre}

-     The **Load Balancer Ingress** IP address is the portable IP address that was assigned to your load balancer service.
+     The **Load Balancer Ingress** IP address is the portable IP address that was assigned to your NLB service.

 4. Set up a global load balancer by using {{site.data.keyword.cloud_notm}} Internet Services (CIS) or set up your own global load balancer.

     **To use a CIS global load balancer**:
     1. Set up the service by following steps 1 - 5 in [Getting Started with {{site.data.keyword.cloud_notm}} Internet Services (CIS)](/docs/infrastructure/cis?topic=cis-getting-started#getting-started).
 These steps walk you through provisioning the service instance, adding your app domain, and configuring your name servers, and creating DNS records.
-Create a DNS record for each ALB or load balancer IP address that you collected.
-These DNS records map your app domain to all of your cluster ALBs or load balancers, and ensure that requests to your app domain are forwarded to your clusters in a round-robin cycle.
+Create a DNS record for each ALB or NLB IP address that you collected.
+These DNS records map your app domain to all of your cluster ALBs or NLBs, and ensure that requests to your app domain are forwarded to your clusters in a round-robin cycle.
-    2. [Add health checks](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#add-a-health-check) for the ALBs or load balancers.
-You can use the same health check for the ALBs or load balancers in all of your clusters, or create specific health checks to use for specific clusters.
+    2. [Add health checks](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#add-a-health-check) for the ALBs or NLBs.
+You can use the same health check for the ALBs or NLBs in all of your clusters, or create specific health checks to use for specific clusters.
-    3. [Add an origin pool](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#add-a-pool) for each cluster by adding the cluster's ALB or load balancer IPs.
+    3. [Add an origin pool](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#add-a-pool) for each cluster by adding the cluster's ALB or NLB IPs.
 For example, if you have 3 clusters that each have two ALBs, create three origin pools that each have twp ALB IP addresses.
 Add a health check to each origin pool that you create.
     4. [Add a global load balancer](/docs/infrastructure/cis?topic=cis-set-up-and-configure-your-load-balancers#set-up-and-configure-your-load-balancers).

     **To use your own global load balancer**:
-    1. Configure your domain to route incoming traffic to your ALB or load balancer services by adding the IP addresses of all public enabled ALBs and load balancer services to your domain.
+    1. Configure your domain to route incoming traffic to your ALB or NLB services by adding the IP addresses of all public enabled ALBs and NLB services to your domain.
     2. For each IP address, enable a ping-based health check so that your DNS provider can detect unhealthy IP addresses.
 If an unhealthy IP address is detected, traffic is not routed to this IP address anymore.